An entering graduate student should meet with the departmental graduate coordinator as soon as possible after arrival on campus. The coordinator will:

 Every graduate student who completes a thesis is required to bear the cost of binding two copies of the manuscript for the University's files.
 Copy writing is optional and available for an additional fee.

-One week prior to the thesis defense, announcements of the defense listing the candidate's name, thesis title, and place and time of the defense, must be submitted to the chairperson of the department, the college dean, and the Registrar's Office, and posted and distributed throughout the University.
+Two weeks prior to the thesis defense, announcements of the defense listing the candidate's name, thesis title, and place and time of the defense, must be submitted to the chairperson of the department, the college dean, and the Registrar's Office, and posted and distributed throughout the University.
 The defense is open to the public.

 For Students Continuing on to a Doctoral Program